FRENCH SOUNDS FOR BEGINNERS

 ✔️ A breakdown of the most common sound mix-ups (so you don’t keep repeating mistakes)

-✔️ Bonus tools to boost your vocabulary and confidence
+✔️ Bonuses to boost your vocabulary and your confidence

-It’s designed to be easy, bite-sized, and clear — so you can practise at your own pace, even if you're short on time.
+It’s designed to be super easy, bite-sized, clear — so you can practise at your own pace, even if you're short on time.

-If pronunciation has felt confusing until now — this is the tool that makes it finally click.
+I think you’re going to love it!
+If pronunciation has felt confusing until now — this is the tool that makes it finally click. 🖤